layzyidiot/e-sw/new-scene.md

 See this?
 This is `StatsManager`.
 What does it do?
 Well, it basically gives ultrakill the needed info for a level such as the times and kills and style needed plus it has a child named `MusicManager` which from the name manages musics, All to know really about `StatsManager` is that its where you specify alot of things

-> [!TIP]
+> [!IMPORTANT]
->Set the level number to 1 to be able to open the tab menu to see rankings and time and etc
+>Set the level number to -1 to be able to open the tab menu to see rankings and time and etc.

 ---